 Provides adequate habitat for salmon and other wildlife.

 Contributes to consistent stream flows throughout the year.

 Buffers against high flood flows and low summer flows.

 In-stream salmon habitat improvement projects include adding massive root wads, whole tree trunks, gravel, and other features to create crucial salmon rearing and spawning habitat.

-NSEA's approach works to bring resources and people together for the common good.
+NSEA's connects resources and people together for the common good.
 Even small sections of improved streams, amid otherwise degraded habitat, can immediately provide an island of habitat for salmon.